Posts Tagged ‘influencing purchase decisions’

 Wednesday, June 30th, 2010

-Most companies during last year’s recession thought it wise to reduce marketing budgets, and the drop has been extreme as spending plunged 12.3% — the largest annual drop ever, more than three times more severe than the next worst drop of 3.9% in 1991.
+When should a company increase marketing spending?
+Most companies during a recession think it is wise to reduce marketing budgets to save money, and the drop has been extreme as spending plunged 12.3% — the largest annual drop ever, more than three times more severe than the next worst drop of 3.9% in 1991.

-But 26 of the top 100 marketers bucked the trend and boosted 2009 marketing spending.
+But 26 of the top 100 marketers bucked the trend and boosted 2009 .
 70% of those spending more saw a U.S. sales increase – double the success rate of those who reduced their spending according to (more…)

 Friday, March 26th, 2010